HoiJean/djangoforbeginners-book/manuscript/ch2.md

 Congratulations!
 We've covered a lot of fundamental concepts in this chapter.
 We built our first Django application and learned about Django's project and app structure.
 We started to learn about views, urls, and the internal web server.
 And we worked with git to track our changes and pushed our code into a private repo on Bitbucket.

-Continue on to [Chapter 3: A simple app]({{ site.baseurl }}{% post_url book/2010-01-01-simple %}) where we'll build a more complex Django application using templates and class-based views. <!--and deploy it live on the internet.-->
+Continue on to Chapter 3 where we'll build and deploy a more complex Django application using templates and class-based views.